JakeTheGingScheuer/AutoX/README.md

 ### TODO
-- Bash script for install/build
 - Docker container
-- Data entry into a database (type yet to be determined)
+- Data entry
 - CI pipeline
 - Deploy to a cloud platform

+- Post method to add manufacturers and models
+- Delete method to remove manufacturers and models

+- simple react interface for data entry
+- simple react interface for lookup